huggingface/trl/README.md

 ### Jupyter notebooks

-If you run the Jupyter notebooks you might need to run the following:
+If you run Jupyter notebooks you might need to run the following:

 `jupyter nbextension enable --py --sys-prefix widgetsnbextension`

-For Jupyterlab run this in addition:
+For Jupyterlab additionally this command:

 `jupyter labextension install @jupyter-widgets/jupyterlab-manager`